US STOCKS-Wall St drops as strong inflation data fuels rate hike bets

 * U.S. consumer prices jump more than expected in April

-May 12 (Reuters) - Wall Street’s major averages fell on Wednesday after stronger-than-expected inflation data stoked fears of tighter monetary policy to combat a possibly longer period of inflation.
+May 12 (Reuters) - Wall Street’s major indexes fell on Wednesday after stronger-than-expected inflation data stoked worries of tighter monetary policy to combat what many investors fear could be a prolonged period of inflation.

 The Labor Department’s data showed U.S. consumer prices increased by the most in nearly 12 years in April as booming demand amid a reopening economy pushed against supply constraints.
-Excluding the volatile food and energy components, it soared 0.9%, the largest gain since April 1982.
+In the 12 months through April, the CPI shot up 4.2%, from a low base last year.

-U.S. money markets moved fully to price in a 25 basis point interest rate hike by December 2022 after the data.
+U.S. money markets moved fully to price in a 25 basis point interest rate hike by December 2022 after the data, while yield on 10-year Treasury notes jumped to a two-week high of 1.690%.

 “There is uncertainty over how long inflation is going to exist within the current economic recovery because we can see increases in housing prices, commodities around the world and increase in demand for goods and services,” Brian Vendig, president, MJP Wealth Advisors in Westport, Connecticut.